Chalarangelo/30-seconds-of-code/snippets/pickBy.md

 tags: object,intermediate
 ---

 Creates an object composed of the properties the given function returns truthy for.
-The function is invoked with two arguments: (value, key).

 - Use `Object.keys(obj)` and `Array.prototype.filter()`to remove the keys for which `fn` returns a falsy value.
 - Use `Array.prototype.reduce()` to convert the filtered keys back to an object with the corresponding key-value pairs.
+- The callback function is invoked with two arguments: (value, key).

 ```js
 const pickBy = (obj, fn) =>